 Using baking sheets or large pans that cover the majority of the bottom grill grate will disrupt airflow.
 All pans should leave at least one inch open on all sides to allow for proper airflow.

 If you are using aluminum foil to cover your trip tray, make sure the foil does not go over the edge of the tray as this can obstruct the grill's airflow.

 Aluminum foil can have folds that collect grease.
 These grease pools maintain a high heat, creating hot spots.
 Clean your grill and make sure your foil covering does not have any wrinkles where grease can pool.

-If you have a new Timberline grill, do not use drip tray liners or foil.
+If you have a new Timberline or Ironwood grill, do not use drip tray liners or foil.
 These new grills conduct heat much more efficiently, so liners will cause poor temperature management.